rishisp9030/Netflix-data-Analysis/README.md

-# 🎬 Netflix Content Analytics Dashboard
+Netflix Content Analytics Dashboard

-## 📊 Project Overview
+#Project Overview

 This project analyzes Netflix's content dataset to discover insights about movies, TV shows, genres, and global production trends.
 Using **Python, Pandas, Matplotlib, and Seaborn**, a **business intelligence–style dashboard** was built to visualize patterns in Netflix's catalog.